-We use the Therapeutic Community (TC) model in 4 of our residential services: Wirral, Sheffield, Hampshire and Scotland.
-It has been used in the treatment of addictions since the 1950’s, and Phoenix Futures have been delivering this model since 1969.
+We use the Therapeutic Community (TC) model in three of our residential services: Wirral, Sheffield and Scotland.
+It has been used in the treatment of addictions since the 1950s, and Phoenix Futures have been delivering this model since 1969.

 The community is the most important thing in a TC; you will hear the phrase “Community as Method” a lot and will learn about this important concept.
 Both staff and service users are members of the community and it is the community that facilitates positive change.